iLabX/Network-Programming-Project-2/README.md

 # Network-Programming-Project-2

 ## Overview
-In this project, we train the model to detect spam emails and prediction in real-time by using machine learning and stream processing.
-For the prediction model, we apply the CountVectorizer and Baye’s theorem of conditional probability to determine the possibility of the text message.
+	In this project, we simulate on how to combine stream processing and machine learning together with the email spam detection topic.
+First, we train the model to detect the spam messages and create two pickle files (.pkl).
+Then, we use the stream processing to send messages and receive the results in almost real-time duration.
+In addition, we apply CountVectorizer and Baye’s theorem of conditional probability to determine the possibility of the text message in out prediction model.

 ## Requirement
 * Apache Zookeeper